Alex Sidorenko AvatarAlex Sidorenko

 React does not care whether "props changed" - it will render child components unconditionally just because the parent rendered!

-Mark Erikson - A (Mostly) Complete Guide to React Rendering Behavior
+โ€” Mark Erikson, A (Mostly) Complete Guide to React Rendering Behavior

-If you don’t want a component to re-render when its parent renders, wrap it with memo.
-After that, the component indeed will only re-render when its props change.
+If you don't want a component to re-render when its parent renders, wrap it with memo.
+After that, the component will indeed only re-render when its props change.

-const Item = memo(() => <div>Item</div>)
+const Item = memo(() => <div>Item</div>);

 Applying memo to our problem

-const Item = memo(({id, value, onChange}) => {
+const Item = memo(({ id, value, onChange }) => {

-onChange={e => onChange(id, e.target.value)}
+return <input onChange={(e) => onChange(id, e.target.value)} value={value} />;

 It doesn't work.
 We still have the same problem.
 But why?